 Once you do that, you need to decide where to invest your money.
 Before deciding where to invest, I recommend taking a look at your short and long term financial goals and prioritize your investments based on your goals.

 - Short term (within 5 years) – Do you have any major expenses coming up soon?
 Buying a house?
 Buying a car?
 Replacing a roof?

 - Medium term (within 10-15 years) – Are you planning on paying off your home in the near future?
 Sending children to college?

 - Long term (retirement) – Do you have any retirement investments or other investment accounts?

 Basically, it’s a good idea to look at all your options before deciding how/where to invest, and keep an open mind – for example, it may be a good idea to split your large sum of money into a combination of short term, medium term, and retirement investing.
 You certainly don’t have to use it all toward the same goal.

 If I were in this position, I would at the minimum make sure I was out of debt, had an emergency fund in place, and had taken care of my short and medium term financial goals.
 I would also look at investing in a Roth IRA or other retirement account – for two reasons: you only get one shot at retirement investing; you can’t borrow your way out of retirement and you can’t play catchup as easily.
 The other reason is that in many cases, Roth IRAs have better long term tax benefits than many other investments.
 From there I would focus on maxing out other retirement accounts to take advantage of the tax breaks, then look at other medium and long term goals.

 Where to Go From Here

 Recommending specific investments is where I stop giving advice.
 Everyone has different levels of investing experience and different risk tolerance levels.
-Because of this, I recommend everyone do his or her own research before investing, or hire a financial advisor to guide them through the process.
-Here are some tips to help with the specific questions when hiring help.
+Because of this, I recommend everyone do his or her own research before investing or hire a financial advisor to guide them through the process.

 What would you recommend to someone looking to invest a lump sum of money?